bootstrap-vue/bootstrap-vue/src/components/table/README.md

 - the third argument is the field `key` being sorted on (`sortBy`)
 - the fourth argument (`sortDesc`) is the order `<b-table>` will be displaying the records (`true` for descending, `false` for ascending)
 - the fifth argument is a reference to the field's [formatter function](#formatter-callback) or the field's `filterByFormatted` value if it is a function reference.
 If not formatter is found this value will be `undefined`.
-You will need to call this method to get the formatted field
+You will need to call this method to get the formatted field value:
-  value: `valA = formatter(a[key], key, a)` and `valB = formatter(b[key], key, b)`, if you need to sort by the formatted value.
-This will be `undefined` if the field's `sortByFormatted` property is not `true` or is not a formatter function _referene_, or the fields formatter function cannot be found.
+  `valA = formatter(a[key], key, a)` and `valB = formatter(b[key], key, b)`, if you need to sort by the formatted value.
+This will be `undefined` if the field's `sortByFormatted` property is not `true` or is not a formatter function _reference_, or the fields formatter function cannot be found.
 - the sixth argument is the value of the `sort-compare-options` prop (default is `{ numeric: true }`)
 - the seventh argument is the value of the `sort-compare-locale` prop (default is `undefined`)